PeterShinners/comp/design/security.md

 ## Function Permission Requirements

 Functions declare required permissions using the `require` decorator.
-This serves as documentation, enables compile-time verification where possible, and provides clear error messages when permissions are missing.
+This serves as documentation, enables build-time verification where possible, and provides clear error messages when permissions are missing.
 The decorator appears before the function definition and lists required tokens.